denten-papers/xp-routledge/proposal.md

 - How do you address training?
 - What other fields / departments are involved?

-Given her interest in DH field work, it is likely that Tanya Clement will join this chapter as a coauthor.
+Given her interest in DH field work, it is likely that Tanya Clement (Assistant Professor in the School of Information at the University of Texas, Austin) will join this chapter as a coauthor.
 The chapter will conclude with a synthesis of the findings, in an attempt to articulate best practices in the field.

 ### Chapter 7: Criticism and Ways Forward